- * Gorey

 and a small lantern.
 Upper portion of the lighthouse painted yellow-orange,

 lower portion painted black.
 Fog horn (3 blasts every 60 s).
-Trabas has a photo by Heike and Friedrich Klatt, ARLHS
+Trabas has a closeup photo by the Klatts, ARLHS

 has a distant view,

-stamp, and Bing has a satellite view.
+stamp, but it is not seen in Google's satellite view.
 The lighthouse was formerly painted white; the color was

 apparently changed when the original lantern was removed, sometime